 - Organized another successful Firefighters Day, the main annual fundraiser for LBFR, which generates essential additional revenue for the department - Captain Barret Germscheid put together an in-depth plan for efficient and thorough training.
 Two homeowner members are almost finished JIBC Firefighter and officers training.
 Recruited 4 new resident members and two members were lost to full-time employment with other municipal fire departments. - Effectively planned for anticipated summer water supply requirements for interface firefighting; precautionary measures were put into place for duration of Harvey Water Tank Replacement Project. - Successfully received a grant for multiple firefighting equipment and interface. - Sent 4 members and captain to live fire course held in Squamish, which will enable captain Germscheid to hold this type of training at our facilities from now on - Finished setting up new training classroom at Brunswick Pit, and did a deep clean of the outside area - Still in discussions with SLRD re.
-Mutual Aid Agreement with Britannia Beach VFD and with Electoral Area A re: an Automatic Aid Agreement. - Burn Building Training Facility will be completed in 2020. - Created the ability for fire department members to access all necessary documents remotely, thereby enhancing education and training opportunities. - Revamped all medical gear equipment and supply cabinet, as well as all checklists.
+Mutual Aid Agreement with Britannia Beach VFD and with Electoral Area A re: an Automatic Aid Agreement. - Burn Building Training Facility are almost completed, just waiting on finishing touches and minor services. - Created the ability for fire department members to access all necessary documents remotely, thereby enhancing education and training opportunities. - Revamped all medical gear equipment and supply cabinet, as well as all checklists.